Optimal state estimation: Turnpike analysis and performance results: Performance of optimal state estimation

 From our results in Section~\ref{sec:performance}, we know that $\hat{x}_t^\mathrm{mhe}$ is actually the endpoint of some trajectory that is approximately optimal on $\mathbb{I}_{[0,t]}$ (namely, the sequence $\hat{x}^\mathrm{ae}_{0:t}$ from~\eqref{eq:candidate_x}), and hence indeed constitutes a meaningful estimate that is expected to be close to the desired (unknown) FIE solution ${x}_{t}^* = \zeta_t(t,d_{0:t})$ if $N$ is sufficiently large.
 In particular, under the turnpike property from Assumption~\ref{ass:turnpike}, we can explicitly bound their difference by

 for all $t\in\mathbb{I}_{\geq N}$, which in fact can be made arbitrarily small by a suitable choice of~$N$ (note that for $t\in\mathbb{I}_{[0,N-1]}$, the FIE and MHE solutions coincide anyway).

-However, we also want to emphasize that the MHE sequence $\hat{x}^{\mathrm{mhe}}_{0:t}$~\eqref{eq:MHE_seq_x} is \emph{not} approximately optimal on the whole interval $\mathbb{I}_{[0,t]}$ (and therefore turns out to be rather unsuitable for offline estimation), because it is the concatenation of solutions of truncated problems that lie on the leaving arc for all $j\in\mathbb{I}_{[0,t-1]}$, which might actually be far away from the turnpike (the optimal FIE solution).
-This effect is also evident in the simulation example in the following section.
+However, we also want to emphasize that the MHE sequence $\hat{x}^{\mathrm{mhe}}_{0:t}$ defined by~\eqref{eq:MHE_seq_x} is \emph{not} approximately optimal on the whole interval $\mathbb{I}_{[0,t]}$ (and therefore turns out to be rather unsuitable for offline estimation), because it is the concatenation of solutions of truncated problems that lie on the leaving arc for all $j\in\mathbb{I}_{[0,t-1]}$, which might actually be far away from the turnpike (the optimal FIE solution).
+This could also be observed in the following numerical example.